 Mutual Fund Options in 401(k) Plans: Are you paying too much?

-Today, twice as many workers have 401(k) plans than have lifetime pensions, a complete reversal from 25 years ago.
-61 million individuals participated in 401(k) plans, with assets totaling $2.44 trillion, as of year-end 2005.
+Today, twice as many workers have 401(k) plans than have lifetime pensions, a complete reversal from 30 years ago.
+72 million individuals participated in 401(k) plans, with assets totaling $3 trillion.

 Unlike traditional pension plans, a 401(k) plan offers employees no set retirement benefit.
 Instead, the employee’s benefit is whatever he or she manages to save in the plan account.
 Every dollar saved or earned matters.
 The monthly or yearly fees currently being withheld from the plan accounts may seem relatively small when compared to the total account value, but over time the fees end-up costing individual investors thousands, or even hundreds of thousands, of dollars.